kcrawford/dockutil/README.md

       The following adds a spacer tile in the apps section after Mail dockutil --add '' --type spacer --section apps --after Mail

+      The following removes all spacer tiles
+               dockutil --remove spacer-tiles

     Notes:
       When specifying a relative path like ~/Documents with the --allhomes option, ~/Documents must be quoted like '~/Documents' to get the item relative to each home